The tenth Asterix volume presents the military careers of the unlikeliest soldiers in the whole Roman army: Asterix and Obelix!

 - Drill Sergeant Nasty: The Officers training the recruits try to be this, but Asterix and Obelix reduce them to tears.

 - Enemy Civil War: Rome, the usual antagonist in the Asterix series, was far from united even in her golden age, and this album gives a comic depiction of the civil war between Julius Caesar and Metellus Scipio.

 - Every Episode Ending: Cacofonix has been tied up as usual, but there's someone else sitting this one out...
 It's Asterix himself, in a lovesick daze.

-- Foreign Queasine: The Roman soldier's meal is wheat, cheese and bacon cooked to gether to save time.
-Naturally, the Briton is the only one to enjoy the stuff.
+- Foreign Queasine: The Roman soldier's meal is wheat, cheese and bacon cooked together to save time.
+Naturally, Selectivemploymentax the Briton is the only one to enjoy the stuff (he says it's just like the food back home).
 Asterix and Obelix threaten the cook into serving boars and cakes instead.

 - National Stereotypes: The Goth (German) is dead serious and speaks in Gothic lettertype, the Greek speaks in Greek typography, the Egyptian speaks in hieroglyphs, the Belgian is jolly and petulant, the Briton is calm, polite and enjoys eating food that others find horrible.

 - Obstructive Bureaucrat: Asterix gets the runaround from these in Condatum before losing his temper.